 Objects to be synchronized

-- Select databases from the Available section and click the icon to move the databases to the Selected section.
+- Select one or more databases from the Available section and click to move the databases to the Selected section.

 - You can select only databases as the objects to be synchronized.
-You cannot select keys as the objects to be synchronized.
+Keys are not supported.

 - In the lower-right corner of the page, click Next.